Sangita Iyer: Controversies

 In November 2019, a petition was filed by Viswa Gaja Seva Samithi organisation in the Kerala High Court to prevent Iyer from conducting a mahout (elephant care) training summit called "Gentle Giants Summit" at a government-owned elephant rehabilitation centre in Thiruvananthapuram.
 The plea claimed that she was a foreign national in contrast to the national policies and was also accused of misusing the official emblem of Kerala state government in the brochures for the three-day workshop.
+On 28 February 2025, the Kerala High Court noted that based on the affidavit filed by the State government, the apprehension raised, against Sangita Iyer and the summit, in the petition, unwarranted.
 However, Iyer presented her Overseas Citizenship of India (OCI) card, affording her the privileges of Indian citizens, and the Kerala Forest Department had granted her the use of its emblem in their partnership on the summit.
+She was cyberbullied on social media and was accused of being a member of the Foreign Contribution (Regulation) Act (FCRA) mafia, in addition to insults and offensive remarks.

+Personal life

+She currently lives in Toronto, Canada.